scqubits/scqubits-doc/docs/source/installation.rst

    pip install scqubits

-to upgrade to the latest version of scqubits by
+To upgrade to the latest version of scqubits one can execute

 .. code-block:: bash

    pip install scqubits -U

 .. _install-requires: